 The Hooker Valley Track winds alongside the glacial Hooker River towards its source at Hooker Lake, much of the time in the shadow of the ever-majestic Mount Cook.

 It’s a 3 hour round trip even with all the obligatory photo stops.
-Plus, though it’s a very flat route, 3 hours feels longer in the heat!
+Though it’s a very flat route, 3 hours feels longer in the heat!
 Be sure to bring plenty of water and extra sunscreen.
-We also wished we’d brought a packed lunch – we saw several people having small picnics at Hooker Lake and, with hindsight, that would’ve been a great way to celebrate the half way point!
+We also wished we’d brought a packed lunch – we saw several people having small picnics at Hooker Lake and, with hindsight, that would’ve been a great way to celebrate the half way point.

 Tasman Glacier View

 In return for a relatively-short uphill walk to a lookout on the moraine wall, you’ll be rewarded with impressive views of the Tasman Glacier Lake and the terminal face of the glacier itself.
 I’m also partial to the view in the other direction, looking back down the Tasman Valley.